yzy1996/Awesome-Generative-Model/Controllable-GAN/README.md

 [Low-Rank Subspaces in GANs](https://arxiv.org/pdf/2106.04488.pdf)
 *Jiapeng Zhu, Ruili Feng, Yujun Shen, Deli Zhao, Zhengjun Zha, Jingren Zhou, Qifeng Chen*
 **[`NeurIPS 2021`] (`HKUST, Alibaba, USTC`)**

+GAN models could capture the natural statistics while isolate independent factors of variation.
+These factors can be used used to control the outcome, but those perturbation will affect the global statistic of the images.
+So we want the manipulation occur at the localized level.
+The general methods will depend on the annotations of the independent factors.

+We aim to learn spatially and semantically independent latent factors without the need for any annotation.